gilpanal/beatbytebot_webapp/README.md

 >      const CORS_ENDPOINT_DEV = 'http://localhost:'+DEVPORT+'/proxy/'

 DEVPORT is `8080` by default or the number choosen for the API in case you use a different port.
 BOT_NAME_DEV is the name of your custom bot in case you want to allow login in the web client using the Telegram Login Widget (https://core.telegram.org/widgets/login).
-This also gives persmission to upload and delete tracks in channels/groups where the user is admin.
+This also gives persmission to upload and delete tracks in channels/groups where the user is admin. more details: https://github.com/gilpanal/beatbytebot_webapp/wiki/Telegram-Login-Widget

 ## More info: